Louis-Auguste-Victor, Count de Ghaisnes de Bourmont: Flight

+In service to the Bourbons (1792-1801)

+At the insistence of his mother Bourmont served in Louis Joseph de Bourbon, Prince de Condé and the future Charles X's royalist army in the campaigns of 1792 and 1793 taking part in the battle of Wissembourg and Valmy.
+Then he served as chief of staff of the royalist forces in the Chouannerie revolt from 1794 to 1796, during which time he would often act as an intermediary between General Scepeaux [Fr] and the Bourbons in exile.

+After fleeing to Switzerland in 1796, Bourmont would be made colonel in the service of the Count of Artois the next year.

+Bourmont snuck into France in disguise to meet with General Jean-Charles Pichegru.
+After fleeing to London to avoid capture he was made commander-in-chief of the Chouan army and defeated Republican forces at Saumur.
+He would the conclude a peace agreement with Napoleon.

+But Bourmont did not remain inactive and he was arrested in 1801 because of involvement with Georges Cadoudal where he was suspected of complicity in the kidnapping [Fr] of Senator Clément de Ris but three years later he managed to escape imprisonment to Portugal.

+A soldier of the Empire (1807-1814)

-When Junot invaded Portugal in 1807, Bourmont offered him his services and was employed as chief of staff of a division.
+When Junot invaded Portugal in 1807, Bourmont offered him his services and was employed as chief of staff of General Louis Henri Loison's division.
 Arrested when re-entering France in 1809, he was released upon the intercession of Junot and employed in the Imperial army.

-He served in Italy and on the staff of Eugène de Beauharnais during the Russian campaign of 1812.
+He served in Italy and on the staff of Prince Eugène during the Russian campaign of 1812.
 Taken prisoner during the retreat from Moscow, he managed to escape and rejoin the French army.
-After the Battle of Lützen in 1813 he was promoted to general of brigade, he took part in the Battle of Leipzig and in 1814 he was promoted to general of division for defending Nogent-sur-Seine.
-After the fall of Napoleon, Bourmont rallied to the Bourbons.
+After the Battle of Lützen in 1813 he was promoted to general of brigade, he took part in the Battle of Leipzig and in 1814 he was promoted to general of division for defending Nogent-sur-Seine, during the engagement he suffered a wound to his knee.
+After the fall of Napoleon, Bourmont rallied to the restored Bourbons.